adrenak/BeneDict/README.md

 ![](https://raw.githubusercontent.com/adrenak/BeneDict/master/git-img/benedict-1.jpg)

-- Click Generate, the code is copied to your clipboard.
+- One button at a time, the code is copied to your clipboard.
 ![](https://raw.githubusercontent.com/adrenak/BeneDict/master/git-img/benedict-2.jpg)

-- Paste the generated code anywhere in your project (or the implementations file provided) and access your *baseName*Dictionary class.
+- Paste the generated code in the implementations files and access your *baseName*Dictionary class.
 ![](https://raw.githubusercontent.com/adrenak/BeneDict/master/git-img/benedict-3.jpg)

 # Contact